Alex313031/thorium/portable/README.md

-## Thorium Portable packaging scripts
+## Thorium portable packaging scripts

- - This directory contains files and scripts to make portable .zip packages of Thorium for Linux and Windows.
-Run a script with --help to see usage.
+ - This directory contains files and scripts to make portable *.zip* packages of Thorium for Linux and Windows.
+ - Run a script with `--help` to see usage.